Koatty/koatty_core/docs/api/koatty_core.graphqlcontroller.md

 ## GraphQLController() function

-Indicates that an decorated class is a "graphql controller".
+GraphQL controller decorator.
+Define a class as a GraphQL controller.

 **Signature:**